Diax170/autorefactor/README.md

 A script for automatic file movement.

 # Attention
-This script is version alpha, so it hasn't beem fully tested yet.\
+This script is version alpha, so it hasn't been fully tested yet.\
 Any bug reports would be very helpful.

 # Description